SelleriS/Smart_contract_safety_CS_thesis/Overflow_tests/README.md

         aptos move compile --named-addresses testing=default
         aptos move test --named-addresses testing=default
     ```

+I saved the aptos CLI executable in a bin folder in the home directory of my computer and created an alias to the aptos CLI which makes the commands more readable.
+If you didn't do this, you may have to run the commands like eg. <code>~/bin/aptos init</code> instead of just using <code>aptos init</code>.

 ## Findings
 When the tests are run, one can see that three tests are being run with the following outcomes: